simukappu/activity_notification/docs/Functions.md

 *activity_notification* supports push notification with Action Cable by WebSocket.
 *activity_notification* only provides Action Cable channels implementation, does not connections.
-You can use default implementaion in Rails or your custom `ApplicationCable::Connection` for Action Cable connections.
+You can use default implementation in Rails or your custom `ApplicationCable::Connection` for Action Cable connections.

 #### Enabling broadcasting notifications to channels